fribbels/Fribbels-Honkai-Star-Rail-Scanner/README.md

 # Fribbels-Honkai-Star-Rail-Scanner

-This is no longer supported, in favor of https://github.com/kel-z/HSR-Scanner, check that repo instead!
+# This is no longer supported - please see [Kel-Z's scanner](https://github.com/kel-z/HSR-Scanner/releases/latest) for an up to date scanner

 An OCR relic scanner for Honkai Star Rail